sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 However, despite their flaws, LLMs _do_ increase the speed at which text (and therefore code) can be generated.
 Even if all the current GenAI companies go bankrupt, the technology is here to stay.
-The longest-lasting effect of LLMs on the economy is that the value of text generation is deflating rapidly.
+The longest-lasting effect LLMs will have on the economy is to make the value of text generation deflate rapidly.
 Since writing code is text generation, an engineer's ability to write code will depreciate in value.

 > [!QUOTE] Despite their major flaws, LLMs are here to stay